Kim Jae-gang

-Kim Jae-Gang (김 재강; born August 16, 1987) is a South Korean heavyweight freestyle wrestler.
+Kim Jae-Gang (born August 16, 1987) is a South Korean heavyweight freestyle wrestler.
 He won a bronze medal at the 2018 Asian Games and a gold medal at the 2013 Asian Championships.
 Kim has a degree in physical education from the Yeungnam University.
 In 2014 he was named the Best Athlete of the Year by the Gyeongsangbuk-do Sports Council in Republic of Korea.

 At the 2008 Summer Olympics, Kim competed in the 120 kg division.
 He received a bye for the preliminary round of sixteen match, before losing out to Marid Mutalimov, who was able to score three points in two straight periods, leaving Kim with a single point.